garfix/nli-go/doc/reference/shrdlu-planner.md

-# Types of theorems in SHRDLU
+# SHRDLU / Planner

+SHRDLU uses Carl Hewitt's Planner framework for its reasoning abilities.
+This page serves as a reference card.

-With page numbers in "Understanding Natural Language"
+With page numbers from "Understanding Natural Language"

 ## PLANNER

-All functions that start with `TH` are PLANNER functions.
+All functions that start with `TH` are PLANNER functions ("theorems").

+## Variables

+Use of variables:

+* `(#PUT $?X $?Y)` declares the arguments of the function
+* `(X Y)` just declares the local variables of the function; the arguments are included
+* `$?X` read the contents of the variable
+* `$_X` write the contents of a variable by unification.

+## Theorems

 THGOAL
 : will try to find an assertion in the data base, or prove it using other theorems (109)